MicrosoftDocs/win32-pr.it-it/desktop-src/HyperV_v2/application-state.md

 ## <a name="remarks"></a>Commenti

-Per utilizzare questo elemento di programmazione, è necessario installare i componenti di integrazione di Windows 8 nella macchina virtuale in cui è in esecuzione l'applicazione.
+Per usare questo elemento di programmazione, è necessario Windows 8 componenti di integrazione di nella macchina virtuale in cui è in esecuzione l'applicazione.

 ## <a name="requirements"></a>Requisiti